liyong03/YLGIFImage/README.md

 Thanks
 ==========
 Thanks to [OLImageView](https://github.com/ondalabs/OLImageView)!
-I referred a lot to this project, especially using NSDisplay.
+I referred a lot to this project, especially using CADisplayLink to play the animation.